laclark/cuneiform_lineart/README.md

 either with or without GPU support (more details [here](https://www.tensorflow.org/install)).
 Currently this repository does not heavily use the GPU, therefore it is fine to run it without enabling GPU training.
-For CPU-only training, you can install Tensorflow simply by running
+For CPU-only training, you can install Tensorflow simply by running:

     pip install tensorflow

 It is recommended to run the following package in a virtual environment (e.g.